syntek-lang/docs/spec/grammar/syntactic/declarations/function-declaration.md

 A function can be overloaded by providing a different number of parameters as the other function declarations.
 If you have a function with 2 parameters, you can declare a function with 3 parameters and the same name.
 If you want to be able to call a function with a string and a number you must omit the type or use `any` as the type.

-Function declarations prefixed with `async` are asynchronous.
-Async functions always return a promise.

 ## Structure

 ```grammar